Leoleojames1/ollama_agent_roll_cage/README.md

 </div>

 ### Mistral
-Today, the team is proud to release Mixtral 8x7B, a high-quality sparse mixture of experts model (SMoE) with open weights.
+Mixtral 8x7B is a high-quality sparse mixture of experts model (SMoE) with open weights.
 Licensed under Apache 2.0.
 Mixtral outperforms Llama 2 70B on most benchmarks with 6x faster inference.
 It is the strongest open-weight model with a permissive license and the best model overall regarding cost/performance trade-offs.
 In particular, it matches or outperforms GPT3.5 on most standard benchmarks.

 Mixtral has the following capabilities.